All Episodes

 Oh, oh.

-Uh Dick Morris is of the same Dick Morris thinks that Obama could lose big, like landslide big.
+Dick Morris thinks that Obama could lose big, like landslide big.

 Yeah, of course.

-Well, I mean, there's no way he carries North Carolina.
+I mean, there's no way he carries North Carolina.

-The blue parts of the state, College Towns.
+The blue parts of the state, college towns.

 He loses North Carolina.